jolevesq/geoview-api-geolocator/schemas/README.md

 Lookup can have several signatures:
     * None.
 The field is directly accesible.
     * table.
 The data value must be extracted from a key-value table
     * array.
-The data value comes from an specific position in an array of values
+The data value comes from an specific position in an array of values.
+    * search.
+The data should be found by searching in a data field containing a list of dictionaries where one matches an specific key-value.
     * url.
 The data value comes from and table obtained from a url (deprecated).

 ### Response time
 The response time for the query depends on several factors: